The Declaration explained

 Everyone benefits when we all have access to basic human rights are met, this includes needs, safety and equal treatment.
 We all benefit when we respect and promote the rights of Indigenous elders, youth, persons with disabilities, women, men, and 2SLGBTQQIA+, and ensure everyone is protected against violence, systemic racism and discrimination.
 We all benefit when Indigenous people have equal access to opportunities and services, when Indigenous peoples and businesses are full partners in growing diverse, prosperous and sustainable economies.

-Elements of the Declaration already reflected in federal laws
+Elements of the UN Declaration already reflected in federal laws

-A timeline of the Declaration and efforts to support its implementation in Canada
+A timeline of the UN Declaration and efforts to support its implementation in Canada

 Timeline